-Pat Donohue, director of the Bonner Center at the College of New Jersey was awarded The Helen Shaw Staff Excellence and Special Achievement Award 2011 for Outstanding Achievements and Contributions to The College of New Jersey.
+Pat Donohue, Assistant Provost for Community Engagement and Partnership, and previous director of the Bonner Center at the College of New Jersey was awarded The Helen Shaw Staff Excellence and Special Achievement Award 2011 for Outstanding Achievements and Contributions to The College of New Jersey.

 The Helen Shaw Staff Excellence and Special Achievement Award was established by the Helen Shaw Endowment in January 2003 as a memorial in honor of Helen D. Shaw, Class of 1936.
 The award recognizes the essential role TCNJ staff members play as full partners in the College’s educational process and institutional activities, and acknowledges their commitment to varied models of excellence that display the dedication and breadth of staff contributions to the College.

 For more information and photos from the award ceremony, please click here.

 Associate Director of the Bonner Center for Civic and Community Engagement at the College of New Jersey honored with “Platinum Award”

 Now Bonner Center DirectorPaula Figueroa-Vega, was honored with a “Platinum Explosion/Wall of Heroes Award” by the Trenton Board of Education on June 9, 2011.
 The award recognized the positive impact that Figueroa-Vega, a Trenton native, has made on young people in her community.